cfw-guide/dsi.cfw.guide/docs/dumping-nand.md

 1. Store the `DT######...` folder somewhere safe, where you won't lose it
     - If possible, make multiple backups across different storage devices
     - Once you've backed it up elsewhere, you can delete it from the SD card
-1. If you've started dumpTool via an exploit, and was downloaded from the [Get Started](get-started.html) page, delete it from the SD card root
+1. If you've started dumpTool via an exploit, and was downloaded from the [Get Started](get-started.html) page, delete `boot.nds` from the SD card root

 ::: warning